jon-jacky/Piety/doc/rationale.md

 the state of the reloaded module itself.

-We preserve state across reloads by only initializing variables the first time a module is imported, using the code described in
-[How we program](../editors/HOW.md#Reloading-modules).
+We preserve state across reloads by only initializing variables the first time a module is imported, using the coding technique described in [How we program](../editors/HOW.md#Reloading-modules).